Statement from the Illinois Farm Bureau Regarding

 Media Relations Specialist

-The following is a statement from Illinois Farm Bureau President Richard Guebert, Jr., regarding the USDA’s announcement of Market Facilitation Program 2.0 payment schedule and county rate details.
+The following is a statement from Illinois Farm Bureau President Richard Guebert, Jr., regarding the U.S. Department of Agriculture’s (USDA) details of the Coronavirus Food Assistance Program (CFAP).